New Suffolk, New York

 New Suffolk is a census-designated place (CDP) that roughly corresponds to the hamlet by the same name in the Town of Southold in Suffolk County, New York, United States.
-The CDP's population was 349 at the 2010 census.
+The CDP's population was 403 as of the 2020 census.

 History

 The submarine USS Holland (SS-1), the first commissioned submarine in the U.S. Navy, along with five other Holland Torpedo Boat Company-designed submarines of the Plunger class, were based in New Suffolk's Holland Torpedo Boat Station between 1899 and 1905, prompting the hamlet to claim to be the "First Submarine Base" in the United States.
 The location of the "submarine base" was on 1st Street between Main and King Streets.
 The name of Mr. Holland's company was changed to Electric Boat during this time.

 In 2007, New Suffolk's two-room school house had nine students in grades K-6, making it one of the smallest school districts in the state of New York.
+The physical location of the school closed down following the 2023-2024 school year, due to a lack of students.
+The district plans to send students to neighboring Southold school district.